autumninthecloud/IM_w_fairness/README.md

 Like other definitions of fairness, this definition hinges on treatment of individuals who identify in various ways with respect to sets of sensitive attributes.
 Sensitive attributes might include gender, race, ethnicity, country of origin, and many other ways individuals can identify themselves.

 The original authors considered several possible definitions of fairness, outlined in the table below.
 Within the context of maximizing the spread of information through a network, the **Equity** definition seemed most appropriate.
+One way to think about this concept of fairness within the IM context is to consider the distribution along a sensitive attribute (let's say gender) in the entire network versus that in the set of nodes that are influenced.
+If in the entire network 45% of users identify as male, 45% identify as female, 5% identify as transgender, 4% identify as non-binary, and 1% identify as one of a range of other genders, if information spread is fair we would expect a similar break-down along these categories amongst the people who retweeted our message (originally shared by our set of k influencers).

 | Definition |     Description     |Outcome in IM Context|
 | ----------- | ----------- | ----------- |